Tredoux555/ssp/SUPABASE_REDIRECT_SETUP.md

 ### Step-by-Step Instructions:

 1. **Go to Supabase Dashboard**
-   - Navigate to your SSP project
+   - Navigate to your PSP project
    - Go to **Authentication** → **URL Configuration**

 2. **Set Site URL**